Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 Next you'll need to import SDK libraries into your project and register them for initialization.
 Extensions are registered with Mobile Core so that they can dispatch and listen for events.

 {% hint style="danger" %}
 Extension registration is **mandatory**.
-Attempting to make extension-specific API calls without doing so will lead to undefined behavior.
+Attempting to make extension-specific API calls without registering the extension will lead to undefined behavior.
 {% endhint %}

 The following code snippets demonstrate how you may import and register the Mobile Core and Profile extensions.
 You may also see, for reference, Identity, Lifecycle, Signal, Profile, and other extensions imported and registered.